UnicoLab/FlowyML/docs/core/assets.md

 ## Lineage Tracking 🔗

-UniFlow automatically tracks the lineage of every asset.
+flowyml automatically tracks the lineage of every asset.

 - **Parents**: The assets that were used to create this asset.
 - **Children**: The assets that were created using this asset.
 - **Producer**: The pipeline step that generated this asset.

-When you pass an asset from one step to another, UniFlow records this relationship.
+When you pass an asset from one step to another, flowyml records this relationship.

 ```python
 @step